canonical/netbox/docs/plugins/development/graphql-api.md

 ## Defining the Schema Class

 A plugin can extend NetBox's GraphQL API by registering its own schema class.
 By default, NetBox will attempt to import `graphql.schema` from the plugin, if it exists.
 This path can be overridden by defining `graphql_schema` on the PluginConfig instance as the dotted path to the desired Python class.
-This class must be a subclass of `graphene.ObjectType`.

 ### Example